About Sydney Sekeramayi - Pindula, Local Knowledge

 |Tsitsi Chihuri Sekeramayi

-Sydney Tigere Sekeramayi was a former Zimbabwean liberation war fighter , politician and is a member of the Zimbabwe African National Union Patriotic Front (ZANU PF).
-He is the former Minister of Defence.
+Sydney Tigere Sekeramayi was a Second Chimurenga fighter, politician and is a member of the Zimbabwe African National Union Patriotic Front (Zanu PF).
+He was the Minister of Defence.
 He was once accused of poisoning President Emmerson Mngangagwa by Energy Mutodi.
 [1]

 - 1966 - Secretary for Scandanavian Affairs, Zanu